-The smoke goes with the cheesiness like it was just meant to happen and you seriously will not believe your taste buds when you taste this.
+The smoke goes with the cheesiness like it was just meant to happen and you seriously will not believe your taste buds when you taste it.

-As if that is not enough, I also added more than a pound of crumbled bacon and I used my rub to pull all of the flavors together into one happy, happy, happy bowl of smoked mac and cheese!
+As if that is not enough, I also added more than a pound of crumbled bacon for one happy, happy, happy bowl of smoked mac and cheese!

 I would like to thank my wife, Abi and my great friends, Josh and Carina, for helping me create this wonderful recipe!